Choosing a new dog

 Grooming Needs

 Grooming requirements vary significantly among breeds.
-Long-haired breeds like Shih Tzus or Afghan Hounds require regular grooming, while short-haired breeds like Dachshunds or Chihuahuas are generally easier to maintain.
+Long-haired breeds Barbets, Shih Tzus or Afghan Hounds require regular grooming, while short-haired breeds like Dachshunds or Chihuahuas are generally easier to maintain.
 Assess how much time and effort you’re willing to invest in grooming.

 Conclusion